tomdiggle/tomdiggle.com/source/_posts/2014-09-28-a-new-beginning.markdown

 ---
-layout: "post"
+layout: post
-title: "A New Beginning"
+title: A New Beginning
+description: A new beginning for tomdiggle.com.
 date: 2014-09-28 16:00
-categories: "General"
+categories: General
 vanityurlpath:
-twitter_description: "A new beginning for tomdiggle.com."
 ---

 You might or might not have noticed, my website looks a little different.
 I’ve completely changed the entire design and switched from [Octopress](http://octopress.org) to [Jekyll](http://jekyllrb.com).